SolnBenchmark/Benchmark/MEMF2DGauss/README.md

-# MESF2DGauss: Multiple Emitter Single Frame 2D Gaussian PSF
+# MEMF2DGauss: Multiple Emitter Multiple Frame 2D Gaussian PSF

 ## Purpose
-Evaluate and benchmark performance of localization algorithms in localization of multiple emitters with overlapped PSFs from a data movie.
+Evaluate and benchmark performance of localization algorithms in localization of multiple emitters from a data movie of multiple frames.

 ## Method
 ### Three data movies